Are you looking for pumpkin patches? Click here!

-Idaho’s favorable growing conditions allow the state’s pumpkin harvest to produce many varieties that are pleasing to the eye and rich in flavor.
+Idaho’s favorable growing conditions lend themselves to a variety of pumpkins that are pleasing to the eye and rich in flavor.
 There are two different types of pumpkins – carving pumpkins and pie pumpkins – and they are very different in structure and taste.

-Pumpkins grown for carving are large, have a thick hard rind on the outside and thin, stringy pulp on the inside.
-These pumpkins are filled with seeds (which can be baked and made into a delicious snack!) but the flesh on the inside will have little or no flavor if cooked.
-These pumpkins are perfect for carving jack-0-lanterns or using as a festival fall display.
-Choose a pumpkin that has a bold orange color with no bruises or soft spots and a nice sized, sturdy stem.
+Carving pumpkins are large, with a thick, hard rind outside, and thin, stringy pulp inside.
+These pumpkins are filled with seeds (which can be baked and made into a delicious snack!) but the inside flesh offers little or no flavor if cooked.
+These pumpkins are perfect for carving jack-0-lanterns or using them as a festive fall display.
+Choose a pumpkin that has a bold orange color with no bruises or soft spots and a nice-sized, sturdy stem.

-Pumpkins grown for baking are smaller in size and labeled as a “cooking”, “pie” or “sugar” pumpkin.
-These types of pumpkins have a sweet, tender flesh that are particularly good for cooking and baking.
-Choose smooth, deep-orange pumpkins that are heavy for their size.
+Baking pumpkins are smaller and labeled as a “cooking,” “pie,” or “sugar” pumpkin.
+These types of pumpkins have a sweet, tender flesh that is particularly good for cooking and baking.
+Choose smooth, deep-orange pumpkins that seem heavy for their size.
 These small varieties weigh 4-6 pounds and will yield 1 ½ – 2 cups of pumpkin puree.
-Baking pumpkins are perfect for making pumpkin bread, pie, cheesecake, muffins, pancakes, cookies, rolls and soups.
+Baking pumpkins are perfect for making pumpkin bread, pie, cheesecake, muffins, pancakes, cookies, rolls, and soups.

-- The pulp of Idaho pumpkins is great for soups, breads, desserts and even main dishes.
+The pulp of Idaho pumpkins is great for soups, bread, desserts, and even main dishes.

-- Pumpkins are loaded with Vitamin C to help fight off colds.
+Pumpkins are loaded with Vitamin C to help fight colds.